phosphene/order-relations/docs/ABSTRACTION_PROGRAM.md

 is defined pointwise — a pure field object (design law 2: defined, not asserted stable).

-**Status of the object (Ed Phil, 2026-09-02).** Analytically and axiomatically we assert the existence of a mathematical object we call the Jacobian; it also exists in the record as a genealogical fact in the history of numerical methods.
-But it is purely algebraic and has **no instantiation** — any implementation is always a partial slice or projection of this axiomatic object.
-The table below is a list of
-projections: canonical research programs differ in *which spectral fact of J they read*, i.e. which slice they project, not in the object.
-The object itself is never instantiated; only its projections are.

 | # | Read from J | Spectral fact | Canonical programs | Our row |
 |---|---|---|---|---|